-Table 13 Natur al Resources: Table of Goals and Actions Policy The City seeks to have a healthy community with clean air, clean water, and Statement ainable use of its natural resources while respecting the constraints of such reso ources in the Libby Planning Area.
+Table 13 Natur al Resources: Table of Goals and Actions Policy The City seeks to have a healthy community with clean air, clean water, and Statement ainable use of its natural resources while respecting the constraints of such reso urces in the Libby Planning Area.
 Goals N-1 Preserve and protect the City's water supply.
 N-2 Maintain active involvement in the City-County Health Board.
 N-3 Preserve the environmental functions of surface and ground water resources.
 N-4 Manage storm water and require new developments to do the same.
 N-5 Improve air quality.
 N-6 Control dust and require new developments to do the same.
 N-7 Reduce risks of catastrophic fires to the Libby Planning Area.
 N-8 Reduce conflicts with wildlife.
 N-9 Preserve existing gravel operations.
 N-10 Preserve the night sky and minimize impacts of outdoor lighting in the Libby Planning Area.
 N-11 Address climate change in the City's plans, regulations, and operations.
-Actions Importar N-a Support active forest management in the Libby municipal watershed of Flower Creek.
-N-b nce 1 Timeframe 0 Partners Prop, FWP Require appropriate mitigation for land use activities that may adv impact surface and groundwater, local fisheries, wildlife habitat, and air quality.
-N-c Importar he floodplain ordinance and work with the Lincoln County Floodplain trator on desired changes.
-N-d Importar IN-G Adopt regulations addressing development activities that may adversely lope stability or increase erosion potential.
-N-e Importar Update the City of Libby Subdivision Regulations and zoning code to better outdoor lighting, storm water management, and dust control in • ment projects.
-N-f Importance 2 Timeframe 1 Partners (public participation) Adopt City engineering specifications for stormwater management.
+Actions Importar N-a Support Flower C active forest management in the Libby municipal watershed of reek.
+N-b Importar nce 1 Timeframe 0 Partners Prop, FWP Require a appropriate mitigation for land use activities that may adversely - urface and groundwater, local fisheries, wildlife habitat, and air quality.
+N-c Importance 3 Timeframe 1 Partners LCo Review the floodplain ordinance and work with the Lincoln County Floodp Administrator on desired changes.
+N-d Importar IN-G • egulations addressing development activities that may adversely lope stability or increase erosion potential.
+N-e Importar Update the City of Libby Subdivision Regulations and zoning code to better address outdoor lighting, storm water management, and dust control in ment projects.
+N-f Importar Adopt Ci Adopt City engineering specifications for stormwater management.